16 Dec 2018

 - Continuity Camera: photo integration with iPhone

-- 32 people in FaceTime
+- up to 32 people in FaceTime

 - App Store changes